moorea/SwitchWatch/README.md

 - [x] After beginning an observation, toggle an item to record a transition and swap that item's active timer
 - [x] Export data

-## Example Problem

-A particular research project studying the potential for personality traits in tadpoles, needed to record the times at which tadpoles in petri-dishes moved between light and dark.

 ## Example Data Export

 After completing an observation session, tap "share" to export two files.

 ### raw_transition_times.csv

 As the name suggests, this file contains all the raw data recorded from every tap of every toggle throughout the session.
-Imported into excel/sheets/numbers looks something like:
+Importing into excel/sheets/numbers looks something like:

 <img src="https://github.com/moorea/SwitchWatch/blob/master/Images/RawDataTable.png" width="425" height="500">

 ### stats.csv

-This file provides the rolled-up stats for each item during the observation session.
+This file provides the rolled-up stats for each item during the observation session:

 ![StatsTable](https://github.com/moorea/SwitchWatch/blob/master/Images/StatsTable.png)